kyagrd/tiper/README.md

 ## Proof-of-Concept Interactive Examples
-Here are some examples from [our FLOPS 2016 paper](https://www.sharelatex.com/project/557756cfdfb75ebd54bf5807) made accessible via online SWI-Prolog environments.
+Here are some examples from [our FLOPS 2016 paper](https://www.sharelatex.com/project/557756cfdfb75ebd54bf5807) made accessible (and also refined, more celaned up than the code in the paper) via online SWI-Prolog environments.
 You can do simple experiments within these webpages, without installing SWI-Prolog on your local system.

 * Simply-Typed Lambda Calculus (STLC)
   - http://ideone.com/WcKYu0